zcaps/Smartslides/README.md

 # Smartslides
 Flip through presentation slides based on what you say.
 Make your speeches more charismatic.
 You will be less focused on technology and more focused on your audience.
-That awkward moment when you have to tell someone to switch a slide for you is eliminated, and performed automatically.
+We aim to get rid of the awkward tension when you tell someone to switch your slides.
 We want you to make a better connection with your audience.

 ## How to Install
 ~The project can be run in 3 simple commands from`~/{nodepath}/github.com/zcaps/Smartslides`